seek4science/seek/tech/releases/index.md

 A full list of changes included in this release can be found in the [SEEK v1.5.0 release notes](release-notes-1.5.0.html).

+If you have any comments of feedback then please [Contact Us](/contacting-us.html)

 ## Version 1.4.1

 Release date: _September 4th 2017_